awsdocs/aws-iotanalytics-developer-guide/doc_source/pipeline-activities-lambda.md

 The AWS Lambda function used in this activity must receive and return an array of JSON objects\.
 In the following example, the Lambda function modifies and then returns its `event` parameter\.

 The `batchSize` determines how many messages your Lambda function receives on each invocation\.
-When you set it, keep in mind that a Lambda function has a maximum timeout of 5 minutes\.
-So the Lambda function must be able to process all messages in the batch in less than 5 minutes\.
+When you set it, keep in mind that a Lambda function has a maximum timeout of 900 seconds\.
+So the Lambda function must be able to process all messages in the batch in less than 900 seconds\.

 ```
 {